Don’t Do This!

 Shocking International Incident — My mother and I recently enjoyed a long-awaited tour of Ireland.
 All in all it was a delightful trip, as long as you don’t count the part where I was held hostage in the Shannon airport.
 To see what happened click here.

 Sixty Dollar Burger – We’d just ordered lunch in the Hard Rock Cafe in Oslo Norway.
 As the waiter departed I suddenly decided I wanted a chocolate malt.
-As I raised my hand to catch the waiters eye, my husband pulled it back down on the table.
+As I raised my hand to catch the waiters eye, and my husband grabbed it.
 “Wait,” he said, staring intently at the menu.
 “I just figured out the exchange rate.
 I think a milkshake here costs nineteen dollars!”
 Visions of the meal we’d just ordered flashed before my eyes.
 Uh – Oh . . .
 More here.

 Faceplant in Finland – I had just gotten off a tour bus in Helsinki Finland.
 As our group hurried along, I lost sight of my husband and anxiously began to scan the crowd.
 Scanning and walking at the same time are apparently too much for my small brain and the next thing I knew – Boom!
 I was face down on the sidewalk.
 Did I live to tell the story?
 Find out here.